Freedom Call: Founding (1997–1998)

-In 1998 Chris Bay and old friend Daniel Zimmermann formed Freedom Call during an off-period for the latter's main band, Gamma Ray.
+In 1998 Chris Bay and old friend Daniel Zimmermann formed Freedom Call during an off-period for the latter's main band, Gamma Ray with the stated goal of making "Happy Metal".
 The two had started writing songs together towards the end of 1997.
 They eventually completed a six-song demo Freedom Call with well-known producer Charlie Bauerfeind, who offered the tape to several record companies.

 At the same time, the Freedom Call line up was completed by Ilker Ersin on bass guitar and Sascha Gerstner on guitar.
 In 1998 Chris and Dan had seen Sascha playing in a cover band.

 Stairway to Fairyland and Crystal Empire (1999–2001)

 Freedom Call's debut album, Stairway to Fairyland was released on 7 May 1999 by NTS Records.
-Stairway to Fairyland would sell over 35,000 copies.
-On 25 May 1999 Freedom Call made their live debut during a tour of France as support band for Angra and Edguy.
+Stairway to Fairyland would sell over 35,000 copies in the first year of its release.
+On 25 May 1999 Freedom Call made their live debut with a tour of France as support band for Angra and Edguy.
 At the end of August, Freedom Call commenced recording of the five-track mini LP Taragon.
 Taragon featured new songs, a cover version of Ultravox's "Dancing With Tears in My Eyes", a new version of "Stairway to Fairyland", a new version of "Tears of Taragon" with Biff Byford, singer with Saxon narrating the "Tale of Taragon" on it.
 There was also a bonus track for Japan called "Kingdom Come".

 By the end of 1999, Freedom Call had entered the studio again to record their second album Crystal Empire, this released on 22 January 2001.
 Crystal Empire was promoted as the logical musical continuation of Stairway To Fairyland.

 In March 2001 Sascha Gerstner left Freedom Call (he would later join Helloween).
 Gerstner was eventually replaced by Cédric "Cede" Dupont, the Swiss guitarist of Symphorce.